 Professor of Chemistry.
 B. S., 1970, Michigan State University.
 Ph.
 D., 1974, Massachusetts Institute of Technology.
 Organic Chemistry.
 Reactions at polymeric surfaces; polymers in heterogeneous catalysis; polymer chemistry; transition metal catalysis; polymer synthesis; asymmetric organic synthesis; organometallic chemistry.

 Professor of Chemistry.
 B. Sc., 1968, University of Wales.
 M. Sc., 1970, University of Surrey.
 Ph.
 D. 1974, University College London.
 Postdoctoral Fellow, 1975, Rice University.
 Postdoctoral Fellow, 1977, University of Montreal.
 Research Associate, 1977, Herzberg Institute of Astrophysics, Ottawa.
 Physical Chemistry.
-High resolution spectroscopy and submillimeter instrumentation.
-Morphed potentials in non-covalent interactions.
-Electron-molecule collisions and environmental technology.
+Ultra-high resolution spectroscopy.
+Development of submillimeter and quantum cascade laser instrumentation.
+Semi-empirical methods for studying intermolecular interactions.
+Environmental technology.
 Non-invasive state-specific molecular diagnostics for lung cancer and other diseases.